Kara Walker: Early life and education

-Work and career
+Career

-Walker is best known for her panoramic friezes of cut-paper silhouettes, usually black figures against a white wall, which address the history of American slavery and racism through violent and unsettling imagery.
-She has also produced works in gouache, watercolor, video animation, shadow puppets, magic lantern projections, as well as large-scale sculptural installations like her ambitious public exhibition with Creative Time called "A Subtlety, or the Marvelous Sugar Baby, an Homage to the unpaid and overworked Artisans who have refined our Sweet tastes from the cane fields to the Kitchens of the New World on the Occasion of the demolition of the Domino Sugar Refining Plant" (2014).
-The black-and-white silhouettes confront the realities of history while also using the stereotypes from the era of slavery to relate to persistent modern-day concerns.
+Walker first became known for her oversize tableaux of cut-paper silhouettes, usually black figures against a white wall, which address the history of American slavery and racism through violent and unsettling imagery.
+She has also produced works in gouache, watercolor, video animation, shadow puppets, magic lantern projections, as well as large-scale sculptural installations like her ambitious 2014 public exhibition with Creative Time called A Subtlety, or the Marvelous Sugar Baby, an Homage to the unpaid and overworked Artisans who have refined our Sweet tastes from the cane fields to the Kitchens of the New World on the Occasion of the demolition of the Domino Sugar Refining Plant.
+The black-and-white silhouettes confront the realities of Western history while also using the stereotypes from the era of American slavery to relate to persistent modern-day concerns.
 Drawings also constitute a significant portion of Walker's body of work.
-The artist reserves a special meaning to this medium in her artistic practice as a space to confront the western canon and find freedom from its historical criteria dominating painting: “I gravitated towards [drawing] pretty early on in graduate school […] partly as a way to escape the chains of western painting. […] Drawing transforms a blank page into a site of reflection.”
-A major retrospective dedicated to Walker’s drawings and archival materials was held at Kustmuseum Basel in 2021.
+The artist reserves a special meaning to this medium in her artistic practice as a space to confront the Western canon and find freedom from its historical criteria dominating painting: “I gravitated towards [drawing] pretty early on in graduate school […] partly as a way to escape the chains of western painting. […] Drawing transforms a blank page into a site of reflection.”
+A major retrospective dedicated to Walker’s drawings and archival materials was held at Kunstmuseum Basel in 2021.

 Visitors at Walker's A Subtlety.
 The white sculpture depicting a woman in the shape of a sphinx is visible in the background.

-She first came to the art world's attention in 1994 with her mural "Gone, An Historical Romance of a Civil War as It Occurred Between the Dusky Thighs of One Young Negress and Her Heart."
-This cut-paper silhouette mural, presenting an Antebellum south filled with sex and slavery, was an instant hit.
-The artwork's title references the popular novel Gone with the Wind by Margaret Mitchell, and the individual figures in the tableau index the fairy-tale universe of Walt Disney in the 1930s.
-At the age of 28, she became the second youngest recipient of the John D. and Catherine T. MacArthur Foundation's "genius" grant, second only to renowned Mayanist David Stuart.
-In 2007, the Walker Art Center exhibition "Kara Walker: My Complement, My Oppressor, My Enemy, My Love" was the artist's first full-scale US museum survey.
+She first came to the art world's attention in 1994 with her mural Gone, An Historical Romance of a Civil War as It Occurred Between the Dusky Thighs of One Young Negress and Her Heart.
+This cut-paper silhouette mural, presenting an Antebellum South filled with sex and slavery, was an instant hit.
+The artwork's title references Margaret Mitchell's popular novel Gone with the Wind, and the individual figures in the tableau index the fairy-tale universe of Walt Disney in the 1930s.
+At the age of 28, Walker became the second youngest recipient of the John D. and Catherine T. MacArthur Foundation's "genius" grant, second only to Mayanist David Stuart.
+In 2007, the Walker Art Center exhibition Kara Walker: My Complement, My Oppressor, My Enemy, My Love was the artist's first full-scale U.S. museum survey.